Mountainside, New Jersey: Local government

 Mountainside is governed by a Mayor-Council form of government as authorized through the Option Municipal Charter Law (commonly called the Faulkner Act).
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the mayor and the six-member borough council.
 Under this form of local government, the mayor is elected for a term of four years and there borough council members are elected for three-year terms, with two seats coming up for election each year in a three-year cycle.
 Both the mayor and Borough Council are elected at-large, that is, to represent the entire community.
 Elections for all officials in Mountainside are conducted on a partisan basis during the November General Election.

-As of 2024, the mayor of Mountainside is Republican Paul N. Mirabelli, whose term of office ends on December 31, 2027.
-Members of the Borough Council are Deanna Andre (R, 2026), René Dierkes (R, 2025), Steven Matejek (R, 2026), Robert W. Messler (R, 2024), Donna Pacifico (R, 2025), and Donald Rinaldo Jr. (R, 2024).
+As of 2026, the mayor of Mountainside is Republican Paul N. Mirabelli, whose term of office ends on December 31, 2027.
+Members of the Borough Council are René Dierkes (R, 2028), Steven Matejek (R, 2026), Donna Pacifico (R, 2028), Donald Rinaldo Jr. (R, 2027), Alex Van Deusen (R, 2027), and Valerie Wass (R, 2026).